-One of the features your Mac comes equipped with is the ability to wake up your machine from a Bluetooth enabled device.
-This sometimes could cause issues when you want to put your machine into sleep.
+One of the features your Mac comes equipped with is the ability to wake up your machine from a Bluetooth-enabled device.
+This sometimes could cause issues when you want to put your machine to sleep.

 You can disable the option, though, as the following.